rjoberon/arduino-barcode-client/README.md

 arduino-barcode-client
 ======================

-Use an old barcode reader with your Arduino
+Use an old barcode reader with your Arduino.
+See http://www.kbs.uni-hannover.de/~jaeschke/projects/arduino/#barcode for details.